muntasirhsn/ETL-in-Python/README.md

 ## Transform (base.py, tables.py, transform.py)
-Creates engine, session and base to interact with SQL database Defines python classes to create tables with column names and data types) in SQL database Create stables (raw and clean) in the database with create_tables.py Transforms the data from the csv file in the local directory (data/raw) and saves to raw table (tesla_raw) in the database
+Creates engine, session and base to interact with SQL database Defines python classes to create tables with column names and data types) in SQL database Create tables (raw and clean) in the database with create_tables.py Transforms the data from the csv file in the local directory (data/raw) and saves to raw table (tesla_raw) in the database

 ## Step 3: Load (load.py, base.py, tables.py)